Devil4ngle/Idle_Slayer_Script/README.md

 ### For Bossfight only:

-- Use the Character Runehardt.
+- Use the Character Roy.

 - Use Bat Long bow.